Nobuteru Taniguchi: Endurance racing

 Taniguchi has regularly been involved in different endurance racing competitions.
 He won the Tokachi 24 Hours in 2005 driving the Porsche 911 GT3 Cup.

-He also won the Sepang 12 Hours twice in 2011 and 2012 driving the BMW Z4 M Coupé, and the Fuji 500 km in 2012 and 2014 driving the BMW Z4 GT3.
+Taniguchi also won the Sepang 12 Hours twice in 2011 and 2012 driving the BMW Z4 M Coupé, and the Fuji 500 km in 2012 and 2014 driving the BMW Z4 GT3.

-He won the A5 petrol class and second overall in 2010 Dubai 24 Hour with his teammates Fariqe Hairuman, Masataka Yanagida, and Johannes Stuck in the Petronas Syntium Team BMW Z4 M Coupé.
+Taniguchi won the A5 petrol class and second overall in 2010 Dubai 24 Hour with his teammates Fariqe Hairuman, Masataka Yanagida, and Johannes Stuck in the Petronas Syntium Team BMW Z4 M Coupé.

 World Touring Car Championship

-He made his World Touring Car Championship debut with Proteam Motorsport at the 2009 FIA WTCC Race of Japan, at the Okayama International Circuit.
+Taniguchi made his World Touring Car Championship debut with Proteam Motorsport at the 2009 FIA WTCC Race of Japan, at the Okayama International Circuit.